Image Enhancement CLI

 - Backup originals before using

-option (overwrites files) - Monitor disk space when using
+-ioption (overwrites files) - Monitor disk space when using

-option with large image sets - EXIF filtering (
+-boption with large image sets - EXIF filtering (

-) can improve processing speed by skipping non-photographic images
+-e) can improve processing speed by skipping non-photographic images

 Common Processing Workflows